Frequently Asked Questions

 • Australian Citizenship Certificate

-• ImmiCard issued by the Department of Immigration and Border Protection that enables the cardholder to prove their visa and/or migration status and enroll in services
+• ImmiCard issued by the Department of Home Affairs that enables the cardholder to prove their visa and/or migration status and enroll in services

 • Australian Passport (not expired/cancelled)